RoasterPay: How to Enable and Setup

 • Credit Cards and Bank Accounts saved in Stripe are not transferred to your RoasterPay account.
 Please see the section below on how to get new payment methods for your existing customers: Customer Setup: Getting Customer Payment Methods on File

-What stays the same when you enable RoasterPay as your default payment processor?
+What stays the same when you enable RoasterPay as your default payment processor if you are switching from Stripe?

 • Settings for Payment Types (such as ACH Debit or Credit Card) that were enabled for a customer stay enabled.